Agricultural Economics and Management - Master's programme

 Information for those studying on the Master's programme (two-year) in Agricultural Economics and Management.
 On these pages you will find information about the programme, contact details and the documents governing the degree programme.

-Congratulations on your place at the Agricultural Economics and Management - Master´s Programme!
-We look forward to meeting you here in Uppsala this autumn.
+Congratulations to your place at the Agricultural Economics and Management - Master´s Programme at SLU.

-Students with a major in Management will start their studies with the course Marketing, Responsibility and Ethics (FÖ0445)
+Students with a major in Business Management will start their studies with the course Leadership and Entrepreneurship in Sustainable Development (FÖ0496).

 Students with a major in Economics will start their studies with the courses Microeconomic theory (NA0135) and Analytical methods (NA0195).
 Please note that both these courses are held at Uppsala University.
 On the course pages you will find schedules for your classes and course messages.
 Timetables and reading lists for the courses will be published at least four weeks ahead of time.